-The new Campus Wheel Paths project was designed to provide students with a safe, comfortable and easy-to-use wayfinding system throughout campus and encourage sustainable methods of transportation to and through the university.
+The Campus Wheel Paths project was designed to provide students with a safe, comfortable and easy-to-use wayfinding system throughout campus and encourage sustainable methods of transportation.

-With these newly-designated Wheel Paths for bikes, scooters, and skateboards across the main quad and the northern sections of campus, our planners have created a complete loop that also connects points on campus with City of Long Beach bike lanes located on Bellflower Boulevard, Atherton Street, Palo Verde Avenue, and State University Drive.
+With these designated Wheel Paths for bikes, scooters, and skateboards through the main quad and northern sections of campus, our planners have created a complete loop that connects points on campus with the City of Long Beach bike lanes located on Bellflower Boulevard, Atherton Street, Palo Verde Avenue, and State University Drive.

 This project also reinforces the City of Long Beach's goal of transitioning 10% of all trips made in the city to bicycle in 10 years, rising to 20% in 20 years and 30% in 30 years.
-Creating more bikeways, improving safety for all levels of riders, and expanding the city-wide bike share program are integral changes to transitioning more commuters from drive-alone commutes to cycling and other forms of non-motorized transportation.
+Creating more bikeways, improving safety, and expanding bike share programs are integral to transitioning more commuters from drive-alone commutes to cycling and other forms of non-motorized transportation.

 Glossary of map terms:

 Routes established that allow all non-motorized skateboards, scooters, and bikes to be safely ridden on campus.
 This new system allows the efficiency, safety and coexistence of riders and pedestrians.

 Locations around campus for students to lock their bike during class or periods of non-use.

 Bike Fixit Stations: